Menu

 To test how competent you are in each unit 3 and 4 subject, you’ll complete three graded assessment tasks (with the exception of VCE VET subjects, which only require two assessment tasks).

-You’ll undertake two School Assessed Coursework assessments (SACs) and a final assessment, which is usually an externally-assessed final exam.
+You’ll undertake two School Assessed Coursework assessments (SACs) and a final assessment, which is usually an externally assessed final exam.
 The marks from these three assessments are used to calculate your raw study score for each VCE subject.

 This raw study score will be a number between 0 and 50.
 Remember, it’s not a score out of 50 – it’s a calculation of where your performance in the subject ranks in comparison to all of the other students who studied the same subject that year.

 Picture a bell curve where the median score is 30.
-If you get a raw study score of 30 it means you have performed better than half of all students who took the same subject that year.
+If you get a raw study score of 30, it means you have performed better than half of all students who took the same subject that year.

 A raw study score of 40 would mean that you performed better than around 91% of all students who took the same subject.
 A raw study score of 50 means that you performed in the top 0.3% of students enrolled in the subject.